-The Geremontes—an old family from a mountain-village near Naples, called San Giovanni di Fiore—were a few among the thousands of Italian-American immigrants arriving in America around 1900 through Ellis Island.
+The Geremontes—an old family from a mountain-village in the Calabrian “toe” of Italy, called San Giovanni in Fiore—were a few among the thousands of Italian-American immigrants arriving in America around 1900 through Ellis Island.
 In the old photo below that was taken on our family’s small Stoneham farm, you can see at left my great-grandmother Philomena, her daughter my grandmother Barbara, and the little girl is my mother, Irene.
 At the right side (end) of many fine grand-uncles and other relations stands my maternal grandfather, Antonio Geremonte.
 They were brave, able and independent people whose first priority was always each other.
 They enjoyed every minute of being alive and each other’s company.

 When Barbara left the village on her own to avoid a pre-arranged marriage that would have enslaved her, she met Antonio in one of the family’s first groupings in Chicago.
 Soon they were rooted in Stoneham, Massachusetts, a little “shoe town” near Boston 200-odd years old: working trades and digging the Spot Pond Reservoir, selling crops at a fruit-stand and making their little place off Spring Lane also serve as a rooming house.
 These were all people who knew how to share, how to sacrifice and build.
 The older men here were WWI veterans, and the younger all served in WWII.
 (Stories/images from their harrowing experiences at AncientLights.org’s Dedication Page).